New York Public Library for the Performing Arts: Music Division

 The Music Division, as a founding division of The New York Public Library, is the oldest of all the divisions at LPA.
 Its origins stem from the private library of banker Joseph William Drexel.
 Upon his death in 1888, his valuable library of 5,542 volumes and 766 pamphlets, known as the Drexel Collection, became part of the Lenox Library.
 The Astor Library also had an endowment that helped with the purchase of music.
 In 1895, upon the Lenox Library's consolidation with the Astor Library, the Music Division became one of the first subject divisions of The New York Public Library.

 According to The New Grove Dictionary of Jazz, the library has particular strong manuscript holdings in jazz, These include 400 of Benny Goodman's arrangements, and the arrangements made by Sy Oliver for musicians including Duke Ellington, Jimmie Lunceford, and Tommy Dorsey.
-It holds working scores of works by Ellington, and by Charles Mingus as well as extensive microlim copies of Mingus' manuscripts.
+It holds working scores of works by Ellington, and by Charles Mingus as well as extensive microfilm copies of Mingus' manuscripts.

 Classical music manuscript holding include manuscripts by Bach, Johannes Brahms, Franz Liszt, Glinka, Handel, Haydn, Korngold, Mozart, Paganini, Schubert, and Schumann.